 The detectors are installed according to instructions supplied by the vendor.
 They are left for periods from one to three months for screening and from three to twelve months for long-term evaluations.
 At the end of the desired testing period, they are returned to the vendor for processing and evaluation.

-- Relatively long measurement period necessary; three months is the recommended minimum for most detectors.
+• Relatively long measurement period (3 months is the recommended minimum for most long-term kits).

-There are three types of CR monitors used for radon measurements: 1) Scintillation, 2) Ionization Chamber, and 3) Solid-State Detection.
+There are three types of CR monitors used for radon measurements, usually by radon measurement professionals.
+The test types are: 1) Scintillation, 2) Ionization Chamber, and 3) Solid-State Detection.
 This type of radon monitoring follows the ambient radon levels within a short time lag due to the inherent delay of the radon decay products.

 - Follows the variations in radon levels.

 - Has the highest accuracy and precision over short measurement periods.

 - High cost for service requiring a professional to perform the measurement.

 - Limited primarily to short-term testing.